 Our home reading has changed!
 You are now able to change your book as often as you like!
 We have a selection of book banded home reading books available in our classroom for you to choose from.
 It's up to you what you choose, and how often you change your book, but please make sure that you stick to your correct book band level.
 We have also provided a selection of book band leaflets and bookmarks for you to take home to help you with your reading strategies and questioning techniques.
 Remember to fill in your Book Band leaflet - when it's complete, bring it back into class to receive a certificate from Mr Bratt and a prize from Mrs Powell!
 How many certificates will you collect this term?
 Some children have already collected more than one - well done Alice!

-Our first topic is Thanksgiving.
-As we started this topic last term, we will continue to learn about the Eucharist and the Last Supper.
+Our first topic was Thanksgiving.
+As we started this topic last term, we continued to learn about the Eucharist and the Last Supper.

-Our next topic is Opportunities.
-We will be thinking about Lent, and how Lent is an opportunity to choose to do good in preparation for Easter.
-We will be learning about the events of Palm Sunday, Maundy Thursday, Good Friday and Easter Sunday.
+Our next topic was Opportunities.
+We thought about Lent, and how Lent is an opportunity to choose to do good in preparation for Easter.
+We learned about the events of Palm Sunday, Maundy Thursday, Good Friday and Easter Sunday.